Westray to Papa Westray flight: Flight numbers

 The flight times and numbers change daily and repeat with a weekly cycle.
 Loganair Flight 702 departs from Westray Airport to Papa Westray Airport on Monday morning, and Flight 705 returns to Westray that afternoon.
 On Tuesdays, Thursdays, and Fridays, the flight number to Papa Westray is 709.
 The return flight number is 711.
 On Wednesday, Flight 714 goes to Papa Westray and the Flight 711 comes back to Westray.
 Flight 720 is the Saturday flight from Westray to Papa Westray, and on Sundays, Flight 726 is the return flight to Westray.

-Possible replacement
+The future of the route

-In 2014, Orkney Islands Council began consultations to build a number of fixed links between seven of the Orkney Islands.
+In 2014, Orkney Islands Council (OIC) held consultations regarding building a number of fixed links between seven of the Orkney Islands.
 This would include a bridge between Westray and Papa Westray.
-As of 2025 such plans have still not begun.
+No such resulting actions were taken and in 2025 the OIC has said that these consultations were "exploratory in nature".

+In 2025, the Scottish Government National Islands Plan was formally drafted and presented to parliament which includes the proposals to increase the number of ferries and aircraft dedicated to increasing Inter Islands service capacity.
+A third Britten-Norman Islander is now expected to brought into service (with updated timetables and potential increase to the Westray - Papa Westray flights) "by summer 2026".

-There is a passenger ferry between the islands also, with several daily departures per direction.
+There is a passenger ferry service between the islands also, with several daily departures per direction.
 They are around 5 km and last around 25 minutes.
 A car ferry usually runs twice a week.